patronasxdxd/dev/README.md

-(THUSD THUSDFee thUSD).THUSD# Threshold USD: Decentralized Borrowing Protocol
+Threshold USD: Decentralized Borrowing Protocol

-Threshold USD is a decentralized protocol that allows ETH and tBTC holders to obtain maximum liquidity against their collateral without paying interest.
+Threshold USD is a modified fork of Liquity Protocol built to be self-sustained through a PCV ("Protocol Controlled Value").
+It allows ETH and tBTC holders to obtain maximum liquidity against their collateral without paying interest.
 After locking up ETH or tBTC as collateral in a smart contract and creating an individual position called a "vault", the user can get instant liquidity by minting thUSD, a USD-pegged stablecoin.
 Each vault is required to be collateralized at a minimum of 110%.
 Any